Gibberlings3/Skills-and-Abilities/README.md

 **GREATER WHIRLWIND:** Will now last for three rounds instead of one.

-**RESIST MAGIC (Next Release):** This ability allows the warrior to temporarily tap a great inner strength and fight off the effects of malevolent magic.
+**RESIST MAGIC:** This ability allows the warrior to temporarily tap a great inner strength and fight off the effects of malevolent magic.
 A warrior can use the Resist Magic ability to gain 40% Magic Resistance.
 The ability lasts for 1 round for every 2 levels of the warrior.

-**WAR CRY (Next Release):** With a War Cry, the warrior emits a powerful yell and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
+**WAR CRY:** With a War Cry, the warrior emits a powerful yell and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 The effects from the yell last for 1 turn.

 This also updates the following HLAs so they CANNOT be removed by Breach or anti-magic spell: Hardiness, Resist Magic, Avoid Death, Evasion, Greater Evasion, and Assassination.
 (more in progress)